jorgebucaran/hyperapp/docs/custom-tags.md

 # Custom Tags

-A custom tag is a function that returns a custom [virtual node](/docs/virtual-nodes.md).
+A custom tag is a function that returns a custom [virtual node](/docs/core.md#virtual-nodes).
+Custom tags are similar to stateless components in other frameworks.

 ```js
 function Link(props, children) {